Representing Your Rights During IRS And State Tax Audits

 Protect your rights by working with an experienced Massachusetts IRS tax audit lawyer during and following a tax audit.
 For more information and to schedule a no-obligation confidential consultation regarding your tax controversy, contact our firm.

-Contact Levins Tax Law, LLC, for a free confidential consultation with a west metro tax lawyer.
-We accept Visa, American Express and MasterCard.
-Our office can also set up evening and weekend appointments.
-We have an office in Boston, and one in Framingham which is just minutes away from the Massachusetts Turnpike.
-Contact our law firm by calling 888-333-9501.
+We accept Visa, American Express and Mastercard.
+We have an office in Boston, and one in Framingham that is just minutes away from the Massachusetts Turnpike.